M-pesa – disrupting how people pay!

 Until recently, cutting-edge technology was not something most people would associate with Kenya.
 M-pesa has changed that!

-It’s already been 4 years since Safaricom, the leading mobile operator in Kenya, launched their m-pesa service.
+It’s already been three years since Safaricom, the leading mobile operator in Kenya, launched their m-pesa service.
 The competitors have since followed suit, and today, virtually every Kenyan has a mobile wallet on their phone.

 To pay for something is as simple as entering the recipients phone number, or selecting it from your contact list.
 Receiving money is equally easy.

 Thousands of small outlets for m-pesa, as well as Zap and YuCash (similar services from the competitors, Zain and Yu) have sprung up over the past few years, creating a great amount of jobs in the process.
 These outlets also act as banks for those who don’t have regular bank accounts – that is, the majority of Kenyans.